cozybear-dev/ansible-tor/README.md

 I wanted to keep it simple, and understandable - hence creating this small project.
 I'm well aware this repo does not adhere to the documented structure of ansible role development.

 Only Debian 11 is supported.
+Debian 10 partially works, but kernel hardening fails partially, sk-ssh-ed25519 is unsupported and DNS over TLS (if no IPv6) will fail - it is NOT supported nor will it ever be!

 Features:
 - Basic hardening (ssh, kernel, additional user with password, apparmor)